jand6793/chat-website-backend/README.md

 ---

-"_As someone who has worked with various chat backend systems, I am genuinely impressed with the **Python social media chat backend** developed by [Your Name].
+"_As someone who has worked with various chat backend systems, I am genuinely impressed with the **Python social media chat backend** developed by CS-351.
 The ease of integration, performance, and overall quality have exceeded my expectations.
 Keep up the great work!_

 <div style="text-align: right; margin-right: 10%;">Carol Wilson - <strong>Software Architect at Prominent Software Company</strong> <a href="#" target="_blank"><small>(ref)</small></a></div>